-The purpose of this rule is to establish uniform standards and procedures governing the development of residential facilities subject to licensure in accordance with section 5123.19 of the Revised Code.
+This rule establishes uniform standards and procedures governing the development of residential facilities subject to licensure in accordance with section 5123.19 of the Revised Code.
 No person or government agency may apply for a license to operate a residential facility without first obtaining development approval in accordance with this rule.

-- (1) "Adult" means an individual age eighteen and older. - (2) "Applicant" means a person, as defined in section 1.59 of the Revised Code, or government agency submitting a proposal and seeking approval from the department for development of licensed beds. - (3) "Child" means an individual less than eighteen years of age. - (4) "County board" means a county board of developmental disabilities. - (5) "Development" means an applicant's plan for the operation of a licensed residential facility including a plan for modification or renovation which is subject to approval of the department. - (6) "Intermediate care facility" means an intermediate care facility for individuals with intellectual disabilities as defined in rule 5123:2-7-01 of the Administrative Code. - (7) "Licensed bed" means a bed in a residential facility licensed by the department pursuant to section 5123.19 of the Revised Code. - (8) "Management contractor" means a person, as defined in section 1.59 of the Revised Code, or government agency that controls administrative or management services for a licensee.
+- (1) "Adult" means an individual age eighteen and older. - (2) "Applicant" means a person, as defined in section 1.59 of the Revised Code, or government agency submitting a proposal and seeking approval from the department for development of licensed beds. - (3) "Child" means an individual less than eighteen years of age. - (4) "County board" means a county board of developmental disabilities. - (5) "Development" means an applicant's plan for the operation of a licensed residential facility including a plan for modification or renovation which is subject to approval of the department. - (6) "Intermediate care facility for individuals with intellectual disabilities" has the same meaning as in section 5124.01 of the Revised Code. - (7) "Interim license" means written approval by the department to a licensee to operate a residential facility for a period not to exceed one hundred eighty days. - (8) "Licensed bed" means a bed in a residential facility licensed by the department pursuant to section 5123.19 of the Revised Code. - (9) "Management contractor" means a person, as defined in section 1.59 of the Revised Code, or government agency that controls administrative or management services for a licensee. - (10) "Modification" means: - (a) A change in the identity of the licensee or management contractor of a licensed residential facility;

-(9) "Modification" means:

-- (a) A change in the identity of the licensee or management contractor of a licensed residential facility; - (b) A significant change in ownership of a licensed residential facility that occurs as the result of an acquisition, sale of a majority interest, merger, or when a family member is added or removed from a license held by a family-owned business.

-- (c) A change in the address of some or all of the licensed beds; - (d) An increase or decrease in the number of licensed beds operated at a specific address: - (e) The rebuilding of a licensed residential facility at the same address; - (f) The rebuilding of a licensed residential facility at a different address; or - (g) A change in the type or source of funding of a licensed residential facility. - (10) "Renovation" means a permanent change in the physical structure of a residential facility that results in a change in the use of the facility and/or a change in its floor plan since the most recent issuance of the facility's license. - (11) "Residential facility" has the same meaning as in 5123:19 of the Revised Code.
+- (b) A significant change in ownership of a licensed residential facility that occurs as the result of an acquisition, sale of a majority interest, merger, or when a family member is added or removed from a license held by a family-owned business. - (c) A change in the address of some or all of the licensed beds; - (d) An increase or decrease in the number of licensed beds operated at a specific address; - (e) The rebuilding of a licensed residential facility at the same address; - (f) The rebuilding of a licensed residential facility at a different address; or - (g) A change in the type or source of funding of a licensed residential facility. - (11) "Renovation" means a permanent change in the physical structure of a residential facility that results in a change in the use of the facility and/or a change in its floor plan since the most recent issuance of the facility's license. - (12) "Residential facility" has the same meaning as in section 5123.19 of the Revised Code.